You’ve received your wallpaper. Great! Here’s what to do next.

 Don’t worry if the mixture looks very liquid – it should be and it will firm up over time.

 Didn’t buy any glue?
 Any professional powdered paste for light and medium wallpapers should work.
-We recommend Metylan Universal or Normal wallpaper paste.
+We recommend Metylan Universal or Metylan Normal.
 As well as the weight of your wallpaper, it’s important to think about the kind of surface you’re hanging it on (absorbent, non-absorbent, painted etc).

 If you don’t have time to finish hanging the wallpaper in one day, the glue will last for 24hours if left at room temperature.
 Just add a little water the next day and stir.
 It’s not recommended to use the glue after 24 hours.